 In March 2016, GLHAM organized a roundtable bringing together key thought leaders from biomedical research, international development, academia, and the private and public sectors working in global health and development.
+Maximum daily dose of Tadalafil is 20 mg.
+You can take the drug only once a day.
+Older men (after the age of 60) and patients with chronic liver diseases can’t use the maximum dose of the drug.
+In such cases, optimal dose of Tadalafil is 10 mg.
+Our company is convinced that dose adjustment is necessary if you use vasodilators, as Tadalafil has a similar property.
 The purpose was to discuss the proposed concept and value proposition for the establishment of a Melbourne-based Alliance to strategically connect, expand and strengthen work in the global health space.

 Important considerations for the formation of the Alliance highlighted by participants were: